Skip to main content

 Admins have visibility and control of shared links through tools like the Activity Log and the External Sharing Visibility report.

 As an admin, you can control how your team members share links with people outside of your team from the admin console.
-Take a look at the different permissions below.

 1. Log in to dropbox.com with your admin credentials.